tristanbrennan/revoverflow-frontend/README.md

 ## Usage
+Our application utilizes a storefront API which communicates using RESTful conventions with our backend, which is hosted on AWS's (Amazon Web Services) EC2 servers.
+In turn - our backend utilizes Hibernate and STS (Spring Tool Suite) to communicate with a PostgreSQL RDS we also host on AWS.
+All this comes together in our frontend which is built using React.
+Our two distinct API's meet here and communicate through standard HTTP protocols.
+We encrypt all our users logins as well as ensure all endpoints are distinct and cannot be compromised.

 ## Contributers
-Aleksandar Nikolic
+- Aleksandar Nikolic
-Andy Jian
+- Andy Jian
-Antardeep Kaur
+- Antardeep Kaur
-Arjun Patel
+- Arjun Patel
-Colin Shaw
+- Colin Shaw
-Domanic Yalda
+- Domanic Yalda
-Haocheng Xu
+- Haocheng Xu
-Hassen Rammal
+- Hassen Rammal
-Heng Wang
+- Heng Wang
-Henry Hsieh
+- Henry Hsieh
-Jinyeong Kim
+- Jinyeong Kim
-Kelvin Trinh
+- Kelvin Trinh
-Krystyna lopez
+- Krystyna lopez
-Mahesh Kalle
+- Mahesh Kalle
-Manik Bhushan
+- Manik Bhushan
-Matthew Northmore
+- Matthew Northmore
-Mohammad Hamza
+- Mohammad Hamza
-Mohammed Hammad
+- Mohammed Hammad
-Muhtasim Chowdhury
+- Muhtasim Chowdhury
-Ramninder Saini
+- Ramninder Saini
-Ravirajsinh dodiya
+- Ravirajsinh dodiya
-Rous Epistola
+- Rous Epistola
-Samin Islam
+- Samin Islam
-Sayeepan Selvagunarajah
+- Sayeepan Selvagunarajah
-Stephen Razis
+- Stephen Razis
-Stephen Wong
+- Stephen Wong
-Syed Mohammad Azib
+- Syed Mohammad Azib
-Tristan Brennan
+- Tristan Brennan

 ## License